arnigunnar/arnigunnar/README.md

 ## A Full Stack Yoda, Software Architect & Technical Consultant

-Fuelled by an unwavering passion for revolutionizing business operations with technology, I thrive on crafting innovative software solutions.
-From my humble beginnings crafting websites over two decades ago to orchestrating intricate product solutions today, I've become enamored with the artistry of the production process.
+Driven by an unyielding passion for revolutionizing business operations through technology, I thrive on architecting innovative software solutions.
+From my early days crafting websites over two decades ago to orchestrating intricate product solutions today, I've developed a deep fascination with the artistry of the production process.

-As a freelance technical solutions provider, my expertise is dedicated to reshaping the landscape of the travel sector.
-Join me on a journey where technology meets creativity, where every line of code paves the way for transformative experiences.
+As a freelance technical solutions provider, I specialize in answering the 'how' behind the 'what' in software development.
+My focus is on reshaping the landscape of the travel sector, employing cutting-edge technologies to bring ideas to life.
+Join me on a journey where technology meets creativity, where every line of code not only defines 'what' we create but illuminates 'how' we transform concepts into reality.

 ### Competencies